SjoenH/digitalgarden/src/site/notes/Kodekameraten.no/Archive/homebrew.md

 {"dg-publish":true,"permalink":"/kodekameraten-no/archive/homebrew/"}
 ---

+# ---
+# title: Homebrew
+# author: Henry S. Sjøen
+# date: 2019-03-21 15:28:31 +0000
+# description: Homebrew is an amazing tool for Mac OS that is invaluable for any developer.
+# tags: howto,getting started,english
+# draft: true
+# dg-publish: true
+# ---
 Homebrew is an amazing tool for Mac OS that is invaluable for any developer.

 > It installs the stuff you need that Apple didn’t.